 Here are 5 ways informal language learning can help you:

 Informal training programs allow you to test out your skills without the pressure of being evaluated and graded for your efforts.
 Being in an open and non-judgmental space (like in a conversation circle, for example) can also help you overcome the fear of embarrassing yourself if you have been intimidated to show your language skills.
 Learners improve faster when they are not scared of making mistakes.

 Speeds up your learning

 Informal classes support formal learning by reinforcing lessons through application.
 It allows you to experiment and explore strategies to see if they work for you or tweak them to fit your abilities or learning style.
 Nowadays, with informal language learning resources available online anytime, you can learn while on a break from classes or on-the-go even while you’re at work or travelling.

 Practice makes perfect

 Continuous practice is essential to language proficiency.
 Informal classes can provide opportunities for you to speak and test out new vocabulary that you may have learned.
 Listening and observing how others communicate is also a great way to boost listening skills and learn effective body language.
 If you’re self-directed, using apps or tools like a voice recorder can help you practice pronunciation and improve your diction.

 Learn in context

 You go beyond vocabulary, sentence structure and grammar rules when you participate in an informal language class.
-You get to discover how you use language in real life situations.
+You get to discover how you use language in real-life situations.
 If you’re participating in group learning, you will have an opportunity to use informal or casual English when speaking to your peers.
-You will also benefit from the knowledge shared based on experience.
+You will also benefit from the knowledge shared by others based on their experience.